 The largest fraction undergoes multiple Rayleigh scattering with mean scattering length $l_\textrm{Ray} = \SI{35}{cm}$~\cite{grace2017index} before being either detected or absorbed.
 This delayed contribution is modeled by summing over three exponential components, with the result that only 20\% of the total photon count follows a detection time constant larger than \SI{10}{ns}.
+Variation of the reflectivity of the PTFE panels $R_\textrm{PTFE} \in [0.95, 0.99]$ surrounding the TPC and the LXe photon absorption length $L_\textrm{abs} \in [20, 50]$\,m in the simulation affects the overall light collection efficiency, but has minor impact on the photon arrival time distribution.
+This is due to the large TPC diameter and height compared to $l_\textrm{Ray}$.
 The light sensor response is modeled assuming the Hamamatsu PMT R11410 used in the XENONnT and LZ experiments.
 We account for a $p_\textrm{DPE}$ = 20\% probability of a double photoelectron emission from the PMTs photocathode as measured in~\cite{LOPEZPAREDES201856} as well as for a transition time spread delaying the PMT response~\cite{Antochi_2021}.
 The occurrence of dark counts of a rate of \SI{24}{Hz}~\cite{XENON1T_2017} per channel is added on top of a white noise baseline.